dpriss/The_social_behind_the_physical/README.md

 # How to use

 We advise to work throught the script 1.DNA.R first as it provides the code for an exploratory analysis.
-We first import the files which can found in the Data folder before calculating selected network metrics.
+We first import the data files which can found in the Data & Scripts folder before creating some plots of the networks with different metrics such as degree and site size to compare and visuslise them.
+The basic plots of the networks are presented in Figure 3 while the other plots just serve as a means of orientation.
+We then proceed by calculating selected network metrics.
 Those metrics are not mentioned in the paper but instead should just help the reader to understand the networks.
-We then proceed by creating some plots of the networks with different metrics such as degree and site size to compare and visuslise them.
-The basic plots of the networks are presented in Figure 3 while the other plots again just serve as a means of orientation.

 The other two scripts can be run in any order, depending on the reader's preferences.
 The script 2.ERGM_periods_hybrid.R contains the code for the ERGMs for the cross-sectional networks, i.e. for the six periods.
 Every network is analysed independently.
 We present the results of the models and the gof plots in the SI of the paper (Table 1 and Figure 5 - 10) because those models are just additional information for the interested reader and are not explained in detail in the paper itself.
 They were added on a reviewer's request and we think that they supplement the paper very well.